ebtelmarz/BERT_research_papers/README.md

 pip3 install -r requirements.txt
 ```

-- download the Bert model from the official repo of google, unzip it and then remove the zip file
+- download the Bert model from the repo, unzip it and then remove the zip file
 ```bash
 wget https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip